pandas-dev/pandas/doc/source/getting_started/install.rst

 Handling ImportErrors
 ~~~~~~~~~~~~~~~~~~~~~~

-If you encounter an ImportError,it usually means that Python couldn't find pandas in the list of available
+If you encounter an ImportError, it usually means that Python couldn't find pandas in the list of available
 libraries.
 Python internally has a list of directories it searched through, to find packages.
 You can
 obtain these directories with::